inversion-api/inversion-quickstart-spring-boot/README.md

 - Edit Spring Boot properties in 'src/main/resources/application.properties' as needed.
 - Edit logging settings in 'src/main/resources/logback.xml' as needed.
 - To build and run via the Docker two stage build, run:
-   - "docker build . -t quickstart"
+   - "docker build . -t inversion-quickstart-spring-boot"
-   - "docker run -p 8080:8080 quickstart"
+   - "docker run -p 8080:8080 inversion-quickstart-spring-boot"

 As long as you only have one class with a main() in it, the Spring Boot gradle plugin will detect it and use that as your jar main class.
 That means you can rename and repackage MySpringBootApiMain.java into whatever you would like